pulumi/pulumi-hugo/themes/default/content/blog/refactoring-iac/index.md

 Moving features creates new classes and moves functionality between old and new classes.
 A utility class may not have some methods you need, but you can't add those methods to that class.
 The solution is to create a new class with the methods you need.

-In this [example](https://github.com/pulumi/examples/tree/master/aws-ts-ec2-provisioners), we extend a class and add new methods that let us configure an EC2 instance post-provisioning.
+In this [example](https://github.com/pulumi/examples/tree/master/aws-ts-ec2-provisioners), we extend a class and add new methods that configure an EC2 instance post-provisioning.

 ```typescript
 export class Provisioner<T, U> extends pulumi.dynamic.Resource {